 Nab-paclitaxel can increase your risk of getting an infection.
 An infection is an emergency if you are having chemotherapy, and needs to be treated straight away.
-Read more about the signs of an infection, and how infections are treated.

 If you have runny poo (diarrhoea) more than four times a day, tell your chemotherapy team.
 They can give you medicines to help, or they can lower the dose of nab-paclitaxel until the diarrhoea is better.
 We have tips on dealing with diarrhoea.

 You may also have trouble emptying your bowels (constipation).
 If this happens, drink lots of water and try to eat foods that are high in fibre, such as fruit and vegetables.
 Speak to your doctor about medicines that can help.

 Fatigue is a common side effect of nab-paclitaxel.
 It isn’t the same as feeling tired.
 Fatigue can make you feel weak and have problems concentrating.

 Some people find that the fatigue starts a few hours to a few days after having chemotherapy, and starts to get better after a few days.
 There are things that you can do to help with fatigue.
 We have tips on coping with fatigue.

 Nab-paclitaxel may also make you feel dizzy.
 Feeling tired and dizzy may affect your ability to drive.
 If you have these side effects, talk to your doctor about driving.

 Feeling or being sick (nausea or vomiting)